top of page

 ABOUT

 JULIE SWEENEY (she/her) is a client-centered, anti-oppressive, social justice-oriented, counsellor who specializes in supporting clients in finding freedom for themselves.
+I am a Health at Every Size (HAES®) body image and disordered eating specialist working from a weight-neutral, anti-diet, fat-liberation lens.

 Registered with the OCSWSSW as a social service worker, Julie offers openness, honesty, and a willingness to be part of your journey in a way best suited to your needs.